zogzog/cubicweb/doc/book/en/tutorials/advanced/part05_ui-advanced.rst

 The last feature we'll add today is facet configuration.
 If you access to the '/file' url, you'll see a set of 'facets' appearing in the left column.
 Facets provide an intuitive way to build a query incrementally, by proposing to the user various way to restrict the result set.
-For instance CubiWeb proposes a facet to restrict based on who created an entity; the tag cube proposes a facet to restrict based on tags; the zoe cube a facet to restrict based on geographical location, and so on.
+For instance CubicWeb proposes a facet to restrict based on who created an entity; the tag cube proposes a facet to restrict based on tags; the zoe cube a facet to restrict based on geographical location, and so on.
 In that gist, I want to propose a facet to restrict based on